mkrzyzanowski/mkrzyzanowski.github.io/about.md

 I love to experiment with different approaches, fresh ideas, new tools so whenever that is possible - I try to incorporate them in my daily job.
 Continuous improvement is always my side goal.

-I was speaking at: [PtaQ meetup](http://ptaq.org/), [PaprzyQarz meetup](http://papryqarz.org/)
+I was a speaker at: [PtaQ meetup](http://ptaq.org/), [PaprzyQarz meetup](http://papryqarz.org/)

 If you would like to talk or need some consultation/training, feel free to [contact me](/contact/).

 Currently, I work at [Cognifide](http://www.cognifide.com/) as a Senior QA Engineer, leading projects in the QA area and our internal test automation Center of Excellence.
 I am also one of the co-creators and maintainers of the [Bobcat framework](https://github.com/Cognifide/bobcat)

-In my free time when I do not code or write anything else, I love to play video games, chill with some series or movies or just mess around with my 2 cats, though in case of the last one it's usually the other way around.
+In my free time when I do not code or write anything else, I love to play video games, chill with some TV series or movies or just mess around with my 2 cats, though in case of the last one it's usually the other way around.